-At March 31, 2022, the Company has approximately \$528,000 in cash and approximately \$1,975,000 in negative working capital.
+At June 30, 2022, the Company has approximately \$389,000 in cash and approximately \$2,283,000 in negative working capital.
 The Company has incurred and expects to continue to incur significant costs in pursuit of its Business Combination.
-Further, if the Company cannot complete a Business Combination prior to January 14, 2023, it could be forced to wind up its operations and liquidate unless it receives an extension approval from its shareholders.
+Further, if the Company cannot complete a Business Combination within the Combination Period, it could be forced to wind up its operations and liquidate unless it receives an extension approval from its shareholders.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern for a period of time within one year after the date that the financial statements are issued.
 The Company's plan to deal with these uncertainties is to preserve cash by deferring payments with anticipated cooperation from its service providers and to complete a Business Combination prior to January 14, 2023.
 There is no assurance that the Company's plans to consummate a Business Combination will be successful or successful within the Combination Period.
-The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
+The condensed financial statements do not include any adjustments that might result from the outcome of this uncertainty.